Looking for a fast and easy decoration for your tabletop for fall? What could be easier than this hurricane lamp popcorn table decoration?

 Plus, the colors of it are just right for autumn decorating.

-To make this centerpiece you will need just a few items: (these are affiliate links to Amazon, but check your dollar store too.
+To make this centerpiece you will need just a few items: (you can find them on Amazon, but check your dollar store too.
 They often have some of these things during this time of the year.)

 - 3 hurricane glass candle holders.
 You can also use some plain wide glasses of different heights